wwpass/passhub-docs/docs/50-browser-extension.md

 Alternatively, go to the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and find the PassHub.net extension.
 Click **Add to Chrome**.

-NOTE: In the Chrome browser, you can pin the PassHub extension icon to the toolbar.
+NOTE: In the Chrome browser, pin the PassHub extension icon to the toolbar.
 To do so, click on the puzzle piece-shaped Extensions icon next to the account icon and then click the pushpin next to the PassHub extension.

 ![Chrome pin extension](/img/ChromePinExtension.png)